guythetechie/functional-csharp/README.md

 ```

 #### `void Iter(Action<T> action)`
-Executes an action if the option contains a value.
+Executes an action when the option is Some.

 ```csharp
 Option<LogEntry> latestEntry = GetLatestLogEntry();